jeremyandrews/argus/memory-bank/activeContext.md

 - **Admin CLI**: Created comprehensive command-line interface in `manage_aliases.rs`

-### Recent Fixes

-1. ✅ **Pattern Statistics Collection**:
-   - Fixed unused `increment_pattern_stat` function in `db.rs` by integrating it into both approval and rejection workflows
-   - Updated `approve_alias_suggestion` to retrieve the source pattern and track successful matches
-   - Updated `reject_alias_suggestion` to also track pattern rejection rates
-   - This enables performance tracking to identify which patterns generate the best alias suggestions

-2. ✅ **CLI Tool Argument Conflict Resolution**:
-   - Fixed command line argument conflict in the `Test` command where both `name1` and `name2` used the same `-n` flag
-   - Changed to use `-1` for the first name and `-2` for the second name to avoid conflict
-   - Improved usability of the command line interface

-3. ✅ **Static Alias Migration Verification**:
-   - Confirmed that the low migration count (2 static aliases) is expected behavior
-   - Many entries in the static alias maps are canonical self-references (e.g., "jeff bezos" → "jeff bezos")
-   - The migration correctly skips pairs where normalized forms are identical
-   - Only two entries had distinct normalized forms that needed migration to the database

 ### Benefits Delivered

 - **Enhanced Matching Accuracy**: Better identification of related entities through centralized alias management